pnlbwh/dMRIharmonization/README.md

     pip install -r requirements.txt --upgrade

+**NOTE** If other people will run *dMRIharmonization* in your lab, it may be useful to change permission of the configuration file:

+    chmod +w dMRIharmonization/lib/config.ini

 ## 3. Download IIT templates

 dMRIharmonization toolbox is provided with a debugging capability to test how good has been the